nikhilchandak/answer-matching/README.md

 <div align="center">
   <img src="data/mmlu_pro/fig1-illustration4.jpg" alt="Answer Matching vs MCQ Illustration" width="600"/>
   <br/>
-  <em>Observation: Models cannot solve the question but can guess the correct answer choice.
-Hence, multiple choice evaluation don't measure the true generative performance of language models which we fix via answer matching and show it has high alignment with human evaluations.</em>
+  <em>Models cannot solve the question but can guess the correct answer choice.
+Thus, MCQs don't measure the true generative performance of language models which we fix via answer matching and show it has high alignment with human grading.</em>
 </div>

 ---